phu004/JavaRTS/README.md

 7. Send units to partol the outer parameter of the base, so AI can deal with player's sneak attack eariler (hard difficulty).
 8. When ecnounter a concentrated player static defences, use long range units to deal with the static defence while keep other units in safe distance (hard difficulty).

-**How to run the game:**

-For windows users, you can download the compiled game [here](https://github.com/phu004/test/blob/master/test/BattleTank3.zip?raw=true).
-After unpackaging simply click on play.bat to start the game.
-It comes with its own JRE, so you don't even need to have Java installed.

-For non-windows users, you will need to have Java installed.
-Download the same game package as above, start the game with CLI commands e.g. "java main.java"

 **Demo avaliable on youtube:**